-a.
-If the student poses a danger or ongoing threat of disruption, the teacher may order the student to be formally removed immediately.
-The teacher must, however, explain to the student why he or she was removed from the classroom and give the student a chance to present his or her version of the relevant events within 24-hours.
+1. If the student poses a danger or ongoing threat of disruption, the teacher may order the student to be formally removed immediately.
+The teacher must, however, explain to the student why he or

-b.
+- she was removed from the classroom and give the student a chance to present his or her version of the relevant events within 24-hours. - 2.
 The teacher must complete a District form for a formal removal by a teacher and meet with the principal or his or her designee as soon as possible, but no later than the end of the school day, to explain the circumstances of the formal removal and to present the form for a formal removal by a teacher.
-If the principal or designee is not available by the end of the same day, the teacher must leave the form with the secretary and meet with the principal or designee prior to the beginning of classes on the next school day.
+If the principal or designee is not available by the end of the same day, the teacher must leave the form with the secretary and meet with the principal or designee prior to the beginning of classes on the next school day. - 3.

-c.
 Within 24-hours after the student's formal removal by a teacher, the principal or another District administrator designated by the principal must notify the student's parents, in writing, that the student has been formally removed from the class and why.
-The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the formal removal.
+The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the formal removal. - 4.

-d.
 The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the student's formal removal at the last known address of the parents.
-Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents.

-e.
-The principal may require the teacher who ordered the formal removal to attend the informal conference.
+Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents. - 5.
+The principal may require the teacher who ordered the formal removal to attend the informal conference. - 6.

-f.
 If at the informal meeting the student denies the charges, the principal or the principal's designee must explain why the student was formally removed and give the student and the student's parents a chance to present the student's version of the relevant events.
 The principal/designee will schedule the informal meeting to be held within 48 hours of the student's formal removal.
-The timing of the informal meeting may be extended by mutual agreement of the parent and principal.

-g.
-The principal or the principal's designee may overturn the formal removal of the student from class if any one of the following is found:

-- The charges against the student are not supported by substantial evidence. - The student's formal removal is otherwise in violation of law, including the District's Code of Conduct. - The conduct warrants suspension from school pursuant to Education Law Section 3214 and a suspension will be imposed.
+The timing of the informal meeting may be extended by mutual agreement of the parent and principal. - 7.
+The principal or the principal's designee may overturn the formal removal of the student from class if any one of the following is found: - i.
+The charges against the student are not supported by substantial evidence. - ii.
+The student's formal removal is otherwise in violation of law, including the District's Code of Conduct. - iii.
+The conduct warrants suspension from school pursuant to Education Law Section 3214 and a suspension will be imposed. - 8.

-h.
 The principal or his or her designee may overturn a formal removal by a teacher at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
-No student formally removed from the classroom by the classroom teacher will be permitted to return to the classroom until the principal makes a final determination, or the period of the formal removal expires, whichever is less.
+No student formally removed from the classroom by the classroom teacher will be permitted to return to the classroom until the principal makes a final determination, or the period of the formal removal expires, whichever is less. - 9.
+Any disruptive student who is formally removed from the classroom by the classroom teacher